shapiromatron/bmds-server/docs/inputs.rst

 ----------

-A continuous dataset consists of a collection of dose groups, the total observations, and the mean-response and stadard-deviation of response for each dose-group, as an example:
+A continuous dataset consists of a collection of dose groups, the total observations, and the mean-response and standard-deviation of response for each dose-group, as an example:

 .. code-block:: javascript